-Walk into Junior's in Jupiter, and you might be surprised at what you find.
+Walk into Junior’s in Jupiter, Florida and you might be surprised at what you find.
 The walls are painted with graffiti.
 The furniture is constructed from industrial diamond plate steel, and red and black leather.
-And the proprietor is wearing a mechanic's shirt, with short sleeves of course, to show off his fully tattooed arms.
+And the proprietor is wearing a Harley-Davidson mechanic’s shirt, with short sleeves of course, to show off his fully tattooed arms.

 The other guys there are dressed in a similar fashion—jeans and baggy shorts, black tee shirts, tattoos, baseball caps, and chains.
 And most of them—Ruben, Jairo, Trix, Chi, and Johnny—are clutching just-sharpened straight razors or have them ready at hand at their workspaces.